wellcomecollection/wellcomecollection.org/toggles/README.md

 This is to serve different content to different cohorts of people randomly based on a toggle.

-The implmenetation for A/B testing is contained within the [cache directory of this repo](../cache).
+The implementation for A/B testing is contained within the [cache directory of this repo](../cache).
 You can read more about it there.

 We replicate the tests in [the lambda@dege](../cache/edge_lambdas/src/toggler.ts) here to allow